11 Celebrities Revealed The Prices They Paid For Childhood Fame, Including Poor Treatment And Exploitation

 Every parent wishes the best for their child, but sometimes they can go too far, and their best intentions may end up being a child's worst experience ever.
 Just like in these cases.

 All these parents desired their children to be famous and have a good life, but their actions were too rigorous.
-Luckily, many of them realized the mistakes of their parents and eventually managed to cope with the consequences.
+Luckily, many of them realized their parents' mistakes and eventually managed to cope with the consequences.